zbm-dev/zfsbootmenu/README.md

         * If needed, prompt for encryption passphrases
 * Once the count down has been reached for the bootfs-selected environment, prompt for the encryption passphrase if needed
 * Mount the filesystem and find the highest-numbered kernel in /boot in the boot environment.
-* Load the kernel, initramfs and the kernel command line defined in `/etc/default/grub` into memory via kexec
+* Load the kernel, initramfs and the kernel command line defined in the `org.zfsbootmenu:commandline` property (or, as a fallback, `/etc/default/grub`) into memory via kexec
 * Unmount all ZFS filesystems
 * Boot the final kernel and initramfs